 Menu Selection / Keyboard Selection using the Edit pull down menu, or using analogous Windows-style keyboard shortcuts, like Ctrl-A to Select All.

-Dialog Selection using the Select pane, which provides an interactive, pane based interface for making selections using simplified templates or arbitrarily complex expressions, and which also allows us to save selections and to make Boolean combinations of saved and new selections.
+Dialog Selection using the Select pane, which provides an interactive, pane based interface for making selections using simplified templates or arbitrarily complex expressions.

 Selection using SQL Functions by writing SQL queries that use special functions that are analogous to the above three selection methods.